Rab-son/alx-system_engineering-devops/0x00-shell_basics/README.md

 [6-firstdirectory](./6-firstdirectory) - Create a script that creates a directory named holberton in the /tmp/ directory.
 [7-movethatfile](./7-movethatfile) - Move the file betty from /tmp/ to /tmp/holberton.
 [8-firstdelete](./8-firstdelete) - Delete the file betty.
-The file betty is in /tmp/holberton
+The file betty is in /tmp/holberton [9-firstdirdeletion](./9-firstdirdeletion) - Delete the directory holberton that is in the /tmp directory.